 In truth, this kind of behavior is developmentally appropriate for teens.
 When teenagers are being mean to parents, “they’re trying to separate.
 But if something happened to you?
 They would be beside themselves.”

 However, she acknowledges that “it feels absolutely, positively horrible.”
 It’s hard (perhaps impossible) not to take it personally when the people whom you love unconditionally are so mean, but “we have to try and remember that if they can tell you that, it really means they love you.”
-In fact, Schneps explain that being able to express these feelings is healthy.
+In fact, Schneps explains that being able to express these feelings is healthy.
 “I am more worried about the kid who cannot say ‘I can’t stand you’ to their parent.
 That’s the kid who doesn’t feel secure in that relationship.”

 Usually, there is something else that is bothering a teen who lashes out at their parents.
-Perhaps “they got off the phone.
+“They got off the phone.
 And they found out that they weren’t invited to something that they were hoping to be invited to.
 And now they’re in a bad mood, and it’s much easier to get in a fight with you,” says Schneps.

-1. Stay silent
+1. Parents, stay silent

 As much as we may want to say something when our teenager is so mean to us, Schneps recommends keeping quiet in that moment.
 “They’re waiting to engage, and they’re waiting to get into a fight with you.”
 Not responding is the best tool, she says, even though it is really hard for a parent.

-2. Send a text
+2. Send a text to your teen

 We can play their game too.
 Send a text that says, “I’m just curious.
 What would have worked better for you for dinner?”
 This way, you are defusing the situation and problem-solving at the same time.

-3. Take the Ritz Carlton approach
+3. Take the Ritz Carlton approach with your teenager

 Michelle Obama would love this move; it’s high road all the way.
 Schneps suggests getting a piece of candy like a chocolate kiss and putting on your teen’s bed with a sweet note.
 (Yes—even after your teenager has been so mean to you!).
 Once again, the key is not to say anything about what happened.
 This gesture is a tangible way for you to tell your teen that you care and that no matter what, you love them.